justdvnsh/Python/README.md

 # Python

+Please help grow this repo with commits on any areas of Python you feel confident in, the more help the better it can be!

 Learn the high level programming language Python from the ground up with this helpful repository which covers everything between basic numerical operations right up to Data Structures and Algorithms.
 Commits welcome, must meet [The PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/)